djvs/android-contacts-db-to-csv/README.md

     /data/com.android.providers.contacts/databases/contacts2.db

+Replace the top two filepath lines with the appropriate definitions,

+    output_filepath = "/sample/filepath"
+    path_to_contactsdb_file = "/sample/path/to/contacts2.db"

-Replace the top two filepath lines with the appropriate definitions, and then just run the script (or copy and paste it into an irb session).
+and then just run the script (or copy and paste it into an irb session).
 It will dump out a CSV with names and phone numbers.
 Modify for additional fields as needed - I didn't need any others.